Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "It's ready," Jack set the tank on the table.

 Carol poured the clear liquid into the tank.
-After the last drop of liquid splashed, she screwed a metal cap onto the hole sealing it.
-Then, she took the entire tank and inserted the pipe extension into the bottom.
-Then attached the other side of the pipe to top of the glass sphere that Jack filled with logorite, and screwing it in tightly.
+After the last drop of liquid splashed, she screwed a metal cap onto the hole, sealing it.
+She took the entire tank and inserted the pipe extension into the bottom.
+Then, attached the other side of the pipe to top of the glass sphere that Jack filled with logorite, screwing it in tightly.

 "I can't wait to see these explode in Alexander's stupid face!"
 Carol grinned menacingly.

-She lifted the contraption with both hands and walked to the corner of the room, where five more of the same device were placed.
-Four of the five had been filled up to halfway with powdered logorite.
-Jack picked up the extra empty device, it wasn't too heavy without the logorite inside it.
-He carried it with one hand to the corner of the room.
+Carol lifted the contraption with both hands and took it to the side of the stairs, setting it down next to three more.
+The four explosives had been filled up to halfway with powdered logorite.
+Jack picked up the last empty contraption, it wasn't too heavy without the logorite inside it.
+He carried it with one hand, and left it in the corner.
+Carol took off the white coat and threw it on the chair with a huff.

 "Hopefully it works," Jack said nervously.